hyundai-robotics/doc-hi6-operation/3-programming/2-prog-edit/4-statement-edit/3-how-to-edit-line-no.md

 The line number can be set to any number between 1 and 9999.

-1. In the JOB program window, select the address area by pressing the &lt;←/→&gt; key on the teach pendant.
+1. In the JOB program window, select the address area by pressing the `[←/→]` key on the teach pendant.
 Then, the address area will be selected.

-* If the cursor is in the statement cursor status while in the statement area, press the &lt;←&gt; key to move the cursor to the address area.
+* If the cursor is in the statement cursor status while in the statement area, press the `[←]` key to move the cursor to the address area.

     ![](../../../_assets/tp630/pane-prog-linenum.png)

-2. In the address area, select a line by pressing the &lt;↓/↑&gt; key and then edit the line number.
+2. In the address area, select a line by pressing the `[↓/↑]` key and then edit the line number.

 * To input a line number, input the line number in the input area using the number keys.